prjunnamed/prjcombine/docs/xpla3/database.rst

 Tile
 ====

-A tile is a structure describing a set of device fuses.
+A tile is a structure describing a set of chip fuses.

 A tile is an object where the keys are fuse set names, and the values are objects with the following keys: